 The generals receive their destruction manuals placed on the table before each of the twelve, instructions by the C.E.O. himself.
 Even though they all know the content of such, it, too, is ritually rehearsed once again.
 No one dares to make another suggestion, as to amend any of it.
 The plans are to be carried out precisely according to the C.E.O.'s stated procedure, no variation of any kind whatsoever.

-In his gruff hissing tone the C.E.O. slowly recites the instructions, demanding, "You are to go out in the guise of righteousness.
+In his gruff hissing tone, the C.E.O. slowly recites the instructions, demanding, "You are to go out in the guise of righteousness.
 Attack them with that what is pleasing to the eye and desirable for wisdom, infiltrating their minds with thoughts of 'it's all good.'
 Impress them with everything you've got.
 Remind them, 'if it feels good, then do it.'
 Let the sound go around the earth, 'your way is the way to do it and to have it.'

-"We must stop those people – the worker’s for Elohim’s Kingdom – in all their ways, and their cause," he pauses for a moment's reflection on what was said.
+"We must stop those people – the workers for Elohim’s Kingdom – in all their ways, and their cause," he pauses for a moment's reflection on what was said.
 He then concludes, dismissing them with his benediction, "Now go, in cunningly devised appearances."

-The twelve generals return to their respective legions, dematerializing through the air, to be seen later on Earth in other forms, though as it seems respectable, ready to deceive.
+The twelve generals return to their legions, dematerializing through the air, to be seen later on Earth in other forms, though as it seems respectable, ready to deceive.
 That conference room, too, dematerializes, only to appear again at another time when the C.E.O. would call another meeting.

-God's Protective Care Over His Creation
+Elohim's Protective Care Over His Creation

 From the highest Heaven, the Great Almighty, Three-in-One, Elohim, looks over all those little ones ready to be dispensed to their respective families at Elohim's appointed time.
-All of them so wonderfully and meticulously sculpted for their special (unique) purposes.
+All of them so wonderfully and meticulously sculpted for their particular (unique) purposes.

 "It's all perfectly good," He declares, the three agreeing together.

-The Son then puts forth two of those little ones of Elohim's plan before the Father, "It's about time for these two to be born," He says.
+The Son then puts forth two of those little ones of Elohim's plan before the Father, "It's about time for these two to be born," he says.

 "Yes," the Father agrees.